A home invasion, the housing bubble, ECT on GI Joes, video games, a wander along K Road, and some South Auckland.

 Don McGlashan “I Will Not Let You Down”

-This video is set in an empty street of a suburban housing developing that’s missing houses.
+This video is set in an empty street of a suburban housing development that’s missing houses.
 It features Don and a dancer and things get quite artful.
 She skilfully dances along the empty road occasionally does a few gravity-defying moves.
 It’s beautiful, eerie and so New Zealand.
 The song was written and co-produced by SJD.